-If you are an ethnic minority interested in pursuing a career in oncology nursing, check out the Ethnic Minority Bachelor's Scholarships in Oncology Nursing.
-Three awards of $2,000 are given annually.
-The duration of the award is one year with a January application deadline.
-To find out more about this exciting scholarship, visit ons.org, phone (412) 921-7373 or contact: Oncology Nursing Society (ONS) Foundation, 125 Enterprise Drive, Pittsburgh PA 15275.
+If you are an ethnic minority interested in pursuing a career in oncology nursing, check out the the Oncology Nursing Society (ONS) Foundation Scholarships in Oncology Nursing for Bachelor, Masters and Doctoral (DNP and PhD) students.
+Awards range from $3,000 to $7,500 annually.
+The duration of the award is one year with a February 1st application deadline.
+To find out more about these exciting scholarship, visit www.ons.org/education/grants-scholarships, phone (412) 859-6100 or contact: Oncology Nursing Society (ONS) Foundation, 125 Enterprise Drive, Pittsburgh PA 15275.

 Health Professional Preparatory Scholarship Program